 5. Invest your time and resources to train the sales team

 Got their trust in the system?
 Made the system aligned with the current processes?
 Good.
 You still need to train your team to use it correctly.
 The best way is to run an initial training and then conduct several problem-solving meetings after that as a part of the support service provided by the implementation partner.
 With this, you can address all the advanced questions typically raised after some time of usage.

 It is a sad reality that by the end of a quarter or at least a year any sales representative gets under time pressure.
 That is the moment when they would throw away all the plans and good intentions.

-7. Set the Rules
+7. Set the rules

 Sales representatives are typically not very disciplined employees when it comes to switching from one software tool to another.
 You might need to prepare a set of clear rules to enforce the usage of the new system.
 The rules and processes should actually drive the information stream via the new tools and make it impractical to use “good old” tools like MS Excel tables or Outlook contacts for managing the sales and marketing cycle.

-Besides other things, the success of software implementation is measured by the level of acceptance of ordinary users.
+The success of software implementation is measured by the level of acceptance of ordinary users.
 There is no single magic trick to do it.
 Instead, you need to work consistently on getting the employees on board, applying a thoughtful approach from the very beginning.